 I would rest my cheeks tenderly against the lovely cheeks of the pillow, which, full and fresh, are like the cheeks of our childhood.
 I would strike a match to look at my watch.
 Nearly midnight.
 This is the hour when the invalid who has been obliged to go off on a journey and has had to sleep in an unfamiliar hotel, wakened by an attack, is cheered to see a ray of light under the door.
 How fortunate, it's already morning!
 In a moment the servants will be up, he will be able to ring, someone will come help him.
 The hope of being relieved gives him the courage to suffer.
 In fact he thought he heard footsteps: the steps approach, then recede.
 And the ray of light that was under his door has disappeared.
 It is midnight; they have just turned off the gas; the last servant has gone and he will have to suffer the whole night through without remedy.

-None of these translations is terrible.
+None of these three translations is inaccurate or poorly expressed.
 All of them say more or less the same thing.
 But what Proust has said in 480 words, Scott Moncrieff has expanded to 549.
 Kilmartin is able to cut this down by twenty or so words to 526, and Lydia Davis down by another twenty to 504.

 Lydia Davis (1997)